DevMountain/javascript-2-afternoon-3/README.md

   return 'Did it!';
 }

-// This function expects a function as an argument for our cb parameter.
+// This next function expects a function as an argument for our cb parameter.
 // Functions that receive functions as arguments are called higher-order functions.
 // We know it expects a function because we're invoking cb within the functions body.
 // cb is not a special keyword.
 Like any parameter, it's just a placeholder.